En este artÃculo explicaremos como instalar un servidor GitLab bajo FreeBSD, para una mayor flexibilidad lo instalaré en una jail utilizando

 server {

-server_name gitlab.alfaexploit.com; ## Replace this with something like gitlab.example.com
+server_name flatland.alfaexploit.com; ## Replace this with something like gitlab.example.com

 real_ip_header proxy_protocol; ## X-Real-IP or X-Forwarded-For or proxy_protocol